Young Forever: Chart performance

 After strong coverage on the radio throughout December 2009 and January 2010, "Young Forever" began to receive increasing digital downloads.

 Following the release of the album, the song debuted at number 75 on the Billboard Hot 100 and reached number 41 due to strong digital downloads the following week.
 Following its release as a single, the song re-entered the Billboard Hot 100 at number 97 and went on to peak at number 10, giving Jay-Z his 17th top ten single, reaching a new record previously shared with Ludacris as the rapper with the most Top 10 hits.

 In the United Kingdom, the single entered at number 27 on the UK Singles Chart.
 The next week, "Young Forever" climbed eight places to number 19.
 A few weeks later, the song peaked at number 10 on the chart.

 In Ireland, the single entered at number 36 the Irish Singles Chart.
 A week later, "Young Forever" climbed five places in the chart to number 31.
 The single later climbed to its peak of #14.

 The song was the world's 19th most digitally sold song of the first half of 2010 with over 1,606,000 units sold, as of July 2010 it has sold 2,050,000 copies.

 "Young Forever" was certified platinum in May 2012 by the Federazione Industria Musicale Italiana.
 In 2014, following the performance of the song at the last two concerts in Paris on September 13 during the On the Run Tour, the song managed to debut on the French Singles Chart the following week at the position of 168.

 Music video

 The music video was released on December 22, 2009, on Jay-Z's official YouTube channel.
 Directed by Anthony Mandler, the video is in black-and-white and shows various aspects of youth across America, intercut with scenes of Jay-Z and Mr. Hudson performing the song, sometimes in concert.
 Singer Rita Ora makes a cameo appearance in the video.
 Concert scenes were filmed at Alexandra Palace in London on November 4, 2009.
 The video is produced by Andrew Listermann of Riveting Entertainment.

-The peewee football team featured in the video, E.O.M (Edward O'Malley) is a South Philadelphia spots organization.
+The peewee football team featured in the video, E.O.M (Edward O'Malley) is a South Philadelphia sports organization.